Curse of the Ashta Vasu: How Bhishma Was Born

-Vasus are deities representing the eight elements—earth, water, fire, wind, sun, sky, moon and the stars.
+Vasu are deities representing the eight elements—earth, water, fire, wind, sun, sky, moon and the stars.
 Each elemental god has a name and it varies depending on which Indian literature you are referring to.
 In the Mahabharata, they are named Dhara, Aha, Anala, Anila, Pratyusha, Prabhasa, Soma and Dhruva, respectively.
-They are said to be the children of Manu, who is the son of Brahma, and are collectively called the ashta vasu or eight vasus.
+They are said to be the children of Manu, the son of Brahma.
+They are collectively called the ashta vasu or eight vasus.

-Vasus lived a privileged life in the heavens.
-One day, all the Vasu brothers visited a forest along with their families, they were having a great time relaxing in the beautiful forest.
-Whilst they were having their fun picnic, the Vasus saw a cow.
-It was a very healthy-looking, beautiful animal and the Vasus quickly recognized that it was no ordinary cow.
+The Vasu lived a privileged life in the heavens.
+One day, all the Vasu brothers, accompanied by their wives, traveled to earth to visit a forest.
+Whilst they were having a fun picnic in the forest, the Vasus saw a cow and it’s calf.
+It was a very healthy-looking, beautiful cow and the Vasus quickly recognized that it was no ordinary cow.

+Prabhasa, the deity representing the sky is one of the eight Vasu.
 When Prabhasa’s wife saw the marvelous cow, she decided that it would be a great idea to steal the cow.
 Prabhasa did not agree to it at first.
-But his wife convinced him to do it and told him that she had a friend, who was a daughter of an influential king and she would love to obtain this great cow as a gift.
-Unfortunately for Prabhasa and the rest of the vasus, Prabhasa was convinced and neglected to practice caution.
+But his wife convinced him to do it and told him that she had a friend.
+This friend was the daughter of an influential king and Prabhasa’s wife thought she would love it if they gifted her a wish fullfilling cow.
+Unfortunately for Prabhasa–and the rest of the vasus–Prabhasa was convinced.

 The Vasus were traumatized by the idea of living as a mortal on earth.
-The goal for humankind is to escape the cycle of life and death and find a place in heaven.
-So, to lose a spot in heaven, that too for a deity, becomes especially hard.
-The Vasus were miserable and were bemoaning this terrible curse that befell them, when goddess Ganga happened to cross paths with them.
+The goal for humankind was to escape the cycle of life and death and find a place in heaven.
+So, to lose a spot in heaven, that too for a deity, was especially hard.
+The Vasus were miserable and were bemoaning this terrible curse that befell them.

-When a concerned Ganga asked the Vasus why they looked so sad, they told her all about Vasishta’s cow and his curse.
+This was how goddess Ganga found them.
+Concerned, she asked the Vasus why they were so sad.
+They told her all about Vasishta’s cow and his curse.
 The Vasus decided that if they must be born as mortals on earth, they would prefer to be born as the sons of a lady as noble as Ganga.

 “Please,” they begged Ganga, “be our mother and help us get through this most terrible curse.”

-- Their father must be someone equally noble.
-They chose King Pratipa’s son as their father, to which Ganga readily agreed since, as seen in Bhishma’s story, she knew King Mahabhisha was to be reborn as Pratipa’s son and she was interested in him.
+1. The Vasu’s father must be someone equally noble.
+They chose King Pratipa’s son as their father.
+Ganga readily agreed.
+As seen in Bhishma’s story, she knew King Mahabhisha was to be reborn as Pratipa’s son.

-- They must be killed immediately after their births because they don’t want to spend a moment longer on earth as mortals than they have to.
-To this Ganga said that she needed to give her husband one son as an heir so she would make it so that only one would survive.
+2. They must be killed immediately after their birth.
+They didn’t want to spend a moment longer on earth as mortals than they had to.
+Ganga said that she needed to give her husband at least one son as an heir.
+They all agreed one son would survive.
+(Any guesses who?)
+The vasus told her that they would each give 1/8th of their elemental energies to the son who would survive.
+However, they warned her that her son would never have a child of his own.

-True to her word, Ganga married Pratipa’s son, Shantanu and they had 8 sons together.
-Ganga killed each one of the first 7 children born to them by throwing them into the water as soon as they were born; however, she spared their 8th son when her husband asked her to stop killing their children.
+True to her word, Ganga married Pratipa’s son, Shantanu.
+They had eight sons together.
+Ganga killed each one of their first seven sons by throwing them into the water as soon as they were born.
+When she gave birth to their eighth and last son, Shantanu stopped her from throwing him in the water.

-This child would be later named Bhishma.
-That is how Vasu Prabhasa was reborn as Bhishma, a mortal on earth and how Bhishma is said to have the energies of all the Vasus.
+This only surviving son would be later named Bhishma.
+That is how the Vasu Prabhasa was reborn as Bhishma, a mortal on earth.
+And this is how Bhishma is said to have the energies of all the Vasus.

 The End